* Reuters poll points to rates on hold until mid-2014

 A batch of indicators cited by Draghi at his Jan.
 10 news conference show the economic distortions of the euro zone debt crisis are starting to correct themselves, with the data flow positive over the last month.

-This market-driven unwinding of ECB crisis funding measures is in stark contrast to the expansionary policies being pursued in the United States and Japan.
+The ECB's balance sheet is likely to have shrunk to around 2.8 trillion euros as a result, the lowest level since February 2012.
+This is in stark contrast to the expansionary policies being pursued in the United States and Japan.

 But with the ECB mandated to deliver price stability, the Governing Council is bound to focus on keeping inflation in check.
 Euro zone inflation eased to 2 percent in January, near the ECB target of close to, but below 2 percent.